baileyp1/PhylogenomicsPipelines/README.md

 *.fasta \
 > make_species_trees_pipeline.log 2>&1 &
 ```
-Note that in the above command there must not be a space character after the back slash, there must be a space before the back slash and any option values that contain spaces need to be quoted e.g. option -M.
+Note that in the above command there must not be a space character after the back slash, there must be a space before the back slash and any option values that contain spaces need to be quoted e.g. option -F.

 The Slurm options, -Q, -V and -W, will need to be altered depending on how Slurm is set up.
 Slurm memory options, -R and -U, will need to be altered depending on the size of the data set.
-The values set in the above example were appropriate for building gene trees containing up to 3,200 samples.
+The values set in the above example were appropriate for building gene trees then a species tree with ASTRAL containing up to 3,200 samples.
 <!--
 ## Outputs